 It is naturally secreted in high amounts during pregnancy.

-In fact the amounts that pregnant women are subjected to is much higher than any dose that most people use for weight loss (including in the HCG diet).
+In fact, the amounts that pregnant women are subjected to are much higher than any dose that most people use for weight loss (including in the HCG diet).

-HCG the hormone itself has some special properties (which we will discus below) that make it a valuable tool when and if you are trying to lose weight.
+HCG the hormone itself has some special properties (1) (which we will discuss below) that make it a valuable tool when and if you are trying to lose weight.

-Which is why we need to spend some time to separate these two ideas.
+This is why we need to spend some time separating these two ideas.

 I’m sure you are familiar with the HCG diet, but if you aren’t I would read this post which outlines in more detail why it is often harmful.